So it isn’t like you cant use the gym because you aren’t using weights. Sometimes you might want to use some weights!

 What Is Calisthenics?

-Calisthenics is bodyweight training, training without weights, instead using different froms of leveraging your body to increase the difficulty of an exercise.
+Calisthenics is bodyweight training.
+Training without weights, instead just your body, using complex movements to increase the difficulty of an exercise.

 Calisthenics is simply bodyweight training.
 You use your body as leverage to develop strength instead of a barbell or cable machine.

 Calisthenics is all about progressive training.
-You will only reach the most extreme level of calisthenics training if you work up to it.
+You will only reach the most extreme level of bodyweight exercise if you work up to it.
 No one starts on the planche.

 Why Do Calisthenics?